rachel-ftw/LG-simple-JS-library/functions.md

 - [ ] [_.slice](https://lodash.com/docs#slice): Creates a slice of array from start up to, but not including, end.
 - [ ] [_.zip](https://lodash.com/docs#zip): Creates an array of grouped elements, the first of which contains the first elements of the given arrays, the second of which contains the second elements of the given arrays, and so on.
 - [ ] [_.parseInt](https://lodash.com/docs#parseInt): Converts string to an integer of the specified radix.
 If radix is undefined or 0, a radix of 10 is used unless value is a hexadecimal, in which case a radix of 16 is used.
-- [ ] [_.chunk](https://lodash.com/docs#chunk): Creates an array of elements split into groups the length of size.
-If array can’t be split evenly, the final chunk will be the remaining elements.
 - [ ] [_.trimEnd](https://lodash.com/docs#trimEnd): Removes trailing whitespace or specified characters from string.